Mental Health Facilities Billings, MT

 Roundup Satellite Mental Health Center - 52.6 miles from Billings, MT

 Roundup Satellite Mental Health Center is a mental health center in Roundup, Montana, located at 26 West Main Street, 59072 zip code.
-Roundup Satellite Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Roundup Satellite Mental Health Center offers couples/family therapy, group therapy and cognitive behavioral therapy to children / adolescents, seniors 65 or older and adults.
-More services available at Roundup Satellite Mental Health Center include case management, court-ordered outpatient treatment and family psychoeducation.
+Roundup Satellite Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Roundup Satellite Mental Health Center offers cognitive behavioral therapy, trauma therapy and group therapy to children / adolescents, seniors 65 or older and young adults.
+More services available at Roundup Satellite Mental Health Center include suicide prevention services, family psychoeducation and case management.

 Learn More